Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 43.5-point total in seven of 12 games this season.

-- Chicago's games have gone over 43.5 points in four of 13 chances this season.
+- Green Bay's games this season have gone over 43.5 points seven of 12 times.

-- The two teams combine to score 40.4 points per game, 3.1 less than the total in this contest.

-- The 44.1 points per game these two squads have allowed to opponents this season are 0.6 more than the 43.5 over/under in this contest.

 - Packers games this season feature an average total of 48.3 points, a number 4.8 points higher than Sunday's over/under.